 (C) The Department will require at least 90 days to review an Application, unless Department staff can complete its evaluation in sufficient time for an earlier Board consideration.
-Applicants should be aware that unusual financing structures, portfolio transactions, and the need to resolve Administrative Deficiencies may require additional time to review and the prioritization of Applications will be subject to the review priority established in paragraph (6) of this subsection.
+Applicants should be aware that unusual financing structures, portfolio transactions, the need to resolve Administrative Deficiencies and changes made by an Applicant after the Application has been reviewed by staff may require additional time to review and the prioritization of Applications will be subject to the review priority established in paragraph (6) of this subsection.

 (D) Department staff may choose to delay presentation to the Board in instances where an Applicant is not expected to close within a reasonable timeframe following the issuance of a Determination Notice.
 Applications that receive a Traditional Carryforward Designation will be subject to closing within the same general timeframe as would be typical of the Certificate of Reservation.
 This will be a condition of the award and reflected in the Determination Notice.

+(E) Withdrawal of Certificate of Reservation.
+Applicants are required to notify the Department before 5:00 p.m. on the business day after the Certificate of Reservation is withdrawn.
+If, by the fifth business day following the withdrawal, a new Certificate of Reservation is not issued, the Application will be suspended.
+If a new Certificate of Reservation is not issued by 5:00 p.m. on the fifth business day following the date of the suspension, the Application will be terminated.
+Applicants must ensure once a Certificate of Reservation is issued, the Application as submitted is complete and all respective parts of the Development are in process such that closing under the Certificate of Reservation is achievable.
+Once a new Certificate of Reservation is issued, it will be at the Department’s discretion to determine whether the existing Application can still be utilized for purposes of review or if a new Application, including payment of another Application Fee, must be submitted due to material changes.
+The Department will not prioritize the processing of the new Application over other Applications under review once a new Certificate of Reservation is issued, regardless of the stage of review the Application was in prior to termination, or that it maintain the originally selected Board meeting for consideration of the Housing Tax Credits.

 (3) Certification of Tax Exempt Bond Applications with New Docket Numbers.
 Applications that receive an affirmative Board Determination, but for which closing on the bonds does not occur prior to the Certificate of Reservation expiration date, and which subsequently have that docket number withdrawn from the TBRB, may have their Determination Notice reinstated.
-In the event that the Department's Board has not yet approved the Application, the Application will continue to be processed and ultimately provided to the Board for consideration.
-The Applicant would need to receive a new docket number from the TBRB and meet the requirements described in subparagraphs (A) - (C) of this paragraph:
+Upon the issuance of the Certificate of Reservation and corresponding new docket number, the Applicant must submit the Request for Determination Notice Reinstatement form along with the Determination Notice Reinstatement Fee described in §11.901 of this chapter.
+The Applicant should allow at least 30 days for staff review.
+The Application must meet the requirements described in subparagraphs (A) - (C) of this paragraph: